Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle annihilation: A remedy for the numerical sign problem

-As a remark, the key ingredient of SPADE is to calculate of the star discrepancy, which is a NP-hard problem and essentially difficult to solve exactly.
+{\bf Star discrepancy:} Calculation of the star discrepancy is a NP-hard problem and essentially difficult to solve exactly.
 In a sense, SPADE tries to convert the NP-hard sign problem into another NP-hard combinatorial problem.
-Fortunately, the star discrepancy can be approximated by some heuristic algorithms, such as the improved version of threshold accepting algorithm (TA-improved), which gives an efficient approximation in moderately large dimension (D $\le$ 60) \cite{GnewuchWahlstromWinzen2012}.
-According to our tests, running TA-improved algorithm once can produce reliable approximation for a 6-D sequence under the iteration times $I = 64$, and $I=128$ for a 12-D sequence (see Appendix \ref{Sec:A}).
+Fortunately, the star discrepancy can be approximated by some heuristic algorithms, such as the improved version of threshold accepting algorithm (TA-improved), which is the state-of-the-art algorithm for moderately large dimension (D $\le$ 60) \cite{GnewuchWahlstromWinzen2012}.
+According to our tests, running the TA-improved algorithm once can produce a reliable approximation to the star discrepancy of a 6-D sequence under the iteration times $I = 64$, while $I=100$ is suggested for a 12-D sequence (see our arXiv note for more details).